Novean-Institute-of-Standards/NIS-Standards/Navigation/PortInterchange/Protocol.md

 ### For Pilots and Navigators
 **Speed Zone.**  For pilots approaching a location piloting vehicles that may not be able to completely slow their vehicle to the indicated limit *before* approaching the alignment zone, should start to reduce speed *before* entering the speed zone to ensure this limit is attainable.
 Along with adhering to the speed limits, a pilot approaching a location and moving within the speed zone should begin to alter their course from a pointing straight line towards a location's waypoint, to one that is a tangent to the boundary of the alignment zone, placing the waypoint on the L/R side.

 **Alignment Zone.**  This zone may also have a higher density of traffic, therefore pilots should be increasingly more cautious when entering and leaving this zone.
-When pilots are departing from a location and are in the Alignment zone to the speed zone, their waypoint can be changed another in regards to their destination, and then may proceed in a straight vector towards it, while yielding to any traffic mergin
+When pilots are departing from a location and are in the Alignment zone to the speed zone, their waypoint can be changed another in regards to their destination, and then may proceed in a straight vector towards it, while yielding to any traffic merging in from the Speed Zone.

 **Transition Zone.**   Approaching vehicles should remain in this zone until both a transition to the approach vector can be made without further intrusion into the location, and when there is no traffic blocking such a maneuver.
 Inversely, pilots with the intent to take-off and merge into the Transition Zone from the Take-off Vector must yield to traffic entering or already present in the Transition Zone, or traffic merging in from the Alignment Zone.